HexLab2026/RIGDECK/README.md

 **A phone cab panel for Euro Truck Simulator 2 & American Truck Simulator.**

-RigDeck turns your phone into a second control screen for ETS2.
+RigDeck turns your phone into a second control screen for ETS2 & ATS.
 A small script runs on your gaming PC and your phone connects to it over your home Wi-Fi — either through any web browser, or through a dedicated Android app that finds the PC on the network automatically (no typing IP addresses).